War of the Third Coalition: Periodisation

-Meanwhile, Bavaria sided with France on 25 August, and Württemberg joined Napoleon on 5 September.
+Meanwhile, Bavaria sided with France on 25 August following the Treaty of Bogenhausen, and Württemberg joined Napoleon on 5 September.
 No major hostilities between France and any member of the coalition other than Britain (Trafalgar campaign March–November 1805) occurred until the Ulm Campaign (25 September – 20 October 1805).
 This was in part because Napoleon's planned invasion of the United Kingdom was not called off until 27 August 1805, when he decided to use his invasion force camped at Boulogne against Austria instead.

 Likewise, no major battles occurred after the Battle of Austerlitz and the signing of the Peace of Pressburg on 26 December 1805, which forced Austria to leave the Third Coalition and cease hostilities against France.
-Some historiographers conclude that Austria's departure "shattered the fragile Third Coalition" and "ended the War of the Third Coalition".
+Some historians conclude that Austria's departure "shattered the fragile Third Coalition" and "ended the War of the Third Coalition".

 This narrative leaves out the subsequent French invasion of Naples (February–July 1806), which the occupying Anglo-Russian troops hastily evacuated and the remaining Neapolitan forces relatively quickly surrendered.
 Other scholars argue the southern Italian campaign should be included into the War of the Second Coalition, and criticise ignoring the Mediterranean front by only focusing on land battles in Central Europe and the Trafalgar campaign.

 Prelude

-Europe had been embroiled in the French Revolutionary Wars since 1792.
-After five years of war, the French Republic subdued the armies of the First Coalition in 1797.
-A Second Coalition was formed in 1798, but this too was defeated by 1801, leaving Britain the only opponent of the new French Consulate.